belousa/tank-chassis/README.md

 I printed the entire drawing on an index card, then taped it to the PVC board and drilled the holes through the card.

+I used M2 screws and an M3 washer under the screw for the large hole.

 # Results